Power BI - basic concepts for Power BI service

 To learn more, see the Share your work section of the Table of contents, starting with How should I collaborate and share dashboards and reports

 Now on to the Power BI building blocks.
 You can't have dashboards or reports without data (well, you can have empty dashboards and empty reports, but they're not very useful until they have data), so let's start with datasets.

 A dataset is a collection of data that you import or connect to.
 Power BI lets you connect to and import all sorts of datasets and bring all of it together in one place.

-In the navigation bar, the datasets you've connected to or imported are listed under the Datasets heading.
+Datasets are associated with workspaces and a single dataset can be part of many workspaces.
+When you open a workspace, the associated datasets are listed under the Datasets tab.
 Each listed dataset represents a single source of data, for example, an Excel workbook on OneDrive, or an on-premises SSAS tabular dataset, or a Salesforce dataset.
 There are many different data sources supported, and we’re adding new ones all the time.
 See the list of dataset types that can be used with Power BI.

 - can be used in many different reports.

 Visualizations from that one dataset can display on many different dashboards.